awslabs/aws-dotnet-messaging/README.md

 Once you have registered the framework during startup, inject the generic `IMessagePublisher` into your code.
 Call its `PublishAsync` method to publish any of the message types that were configured above.
 The generic publisher will determine the destination to route the message to based on its type.

 In the following example, an ASP.NET MVC controller receives both `ChatMessage` messages and `OrderInfo` events from users, and then publishes them to SQS and SNS respectively.
+Both message types can be published using the generic publisher that was configured above.

 ```csharp
 [ApiController]